Updated: Oct 27

 Well firstly, we have to keep talking, listening, reading.

 Secondly, we need to emphasise that these conversations are in no way a ‘witch-hunt’ against boys and men.
 Defensive retaliations to the natural expression of fear and concern surrounding female safety within society, such as the #notallmen movement, are deeply troubling as they fundamentally miss the point.
 But, though the sentiments at the heart of the #notallmen movement can be difficult to stomach, we have to understand that it has sprung from a need to highlight that the vast majority of men are not out there to harm women.
-Going forward then, we need to recognise how complex an issue this is and make it our priority to support all women without shaming and blaming all men for the actions of so few.
+Going forward then, we need to recognise how complex an issue this is and make it our priority to support all women without shaming and blaming all men.
 So, instead of blindly falling into the futile thinking patterns and ceaseless debates inspired by such movements, we need to start asking ourselves this question: are we all (regardless of our gender and sex) actively challenging incidences of female harassment – verbal and physical?

 It’s only once we begin to ask ourselves this kind of question that we can open our eyes to the way some (and by no means all) of our social structures are informed by the type of implicit gender bias that harms women.